What’s The Definition Of An Academic Argument

 Anyone who has ever worked on Standards Committees as I have knows that the grade-level descriptors are rife with arbitrariness as sub-committees try to pick verbs and adverbs that somehow progress each Standard from grade to grade.
 But many of these distinctions are without justification (ironically).
 And in the case of ELA it is superfluous: the Anchor Standards are precisely as they are named – they provide an Anchor for all grade levels.
 Each and every grade, where it can, should have the same standard, therefore.
 Then, all that would differ would be our expectations in terms of argument precision, thoroughness, and excellence over time.
 Put concretely, all that would change from year to year would be the anchor papers.

-I’m just saying in a nice way what David Coleman famously said on video: in the real world no one gives a sh*t about your opinion.
-In the narrow sense of “mere” opinion without thorough support and argument, he is assuredly correct (even though, out of context, it sounds snarky and harsh.)
+I’m just saying in a nice way what David Coleman famously said on video: in the real world, no one cares about your opinion.
+In the narrow sense of ‘mere’ opinion without thorough support and argument, he is assuredly correct (even though, out of context, it sounds snarky and harsh.)

 Why Does This Matter?